domstolene/da-otel-agent/README.md

 ## Local testing

-In order to test this setup, first start a Jaeger instance by calling `jaeger.sh` found in the root folder.
-This will start a new instance in Docker and expose ports 4317 and 16686.
-Having another instance at `localhost` with the same ports exposed is also fine.
+In order to test this setup, first start Jaeger and Prometheys by calling `docker compose up` found in the root folder.
+This will start a new Jaeger instance in Docker and expose port 4317 for tracing and <a href="http://localhost:16686">http://localhost:16686</a> for the UI.
+Prometheus will be available at <a href="http://localhost:9090">http://localhost:9090</a>

 Now run `build-and-test.sh`.
 This will build the agent and the service, run the tests and start the service using the built agent.